 What I love about Chinese medicine is that it’s experiential.

 I believe and so should you that you have the capacity to heal.
 When that happens you want to do more for yourself at home.
 So patients will often ask me what about breathing exercises or qi gong which is moving my energy in my body, so we will begin working on those things next.

 These are all important aspects of Chinese medicine.
 They work together to improve your quality of life.
 But the thing that I see repeatedly make the biggest impact on a woman's ability to conceive are Chinese herbs.

-I have four different phases within the month to make a change or improve upon specific aspects of your cycle and herbs are the vessel in which I can do this.
-They allow me to target specific aspects or issues within each phase.
+There are four different phases within the month to make a changes or improve upon specific aspects of your cycle and herbs are the vessel in which I can do this.
+Each phase allows me to target specific aspects or issues.
 Then, I also can take those herbs to nourish your body and strengthen it for the next cycle so that you can have the best quality egg, follicle, and endometrial lining.